isc-projects/stork/doc/demo.rst

 Initialization
 --------------

-At the beginning some initial information needs to be added in Stork Server:
+At the beginning some initial information needs to be added in the ``Stork Server``:

 #.
 Go to http://localhost:8080/machines/all
 #.
-Add new machines (leave default port):
+Add new machines (leave the default port):

    #. agent-kea
    #. agent-kea6